oracle/db-sharding/container-based-sharding-deployment/README.md

 #### Deploy Oracle Globally Distributed Database Containers on Podman using Oracle 23ai FREE Images

 To deploy an Oracle Globally Distributed Database on Podman using Oracle 23ai FREE Images, see: [Deploy Oracle Globally Distributed Database Containers on Podman using Oracle 23ai FREE Images](./samples/container-files/podman-container-files-free/README.md).
 This document provides the commands that you need to deploy an Oracle Globally Distributed Database with Oracle 23ai FREE Images using Podman with System-Managed Sharding or with System-Managed Sharding with RAFT replication or with User Defined Sharding.

+## Oracle Globally Distributed Database in Containers Deployment using docker-compose

+To deploy an Oracle Globally Distributed Database in Containers using docker-compose, refer to [Deploying Oracle Globally Distributed Database Containers using docker-compose](./samples/compose-files/docker-compose/README.md)

+## Oracle Globally Distributed Database in Containers Deployment using podman-compose

+To deploy an Oracle Globally Distributed Database in Containers using podman-compose, refer to [Deploying Oracle Globally Distributed Database Containers using podman-compose](./samples/compose-files/podman-compose/README.md)

 ## Support